sultim-t/Serious-Engine-RT/README.md

 * `/Tools.Win32/Libraries/DX8SDK/Include/..`
 * `/Tools.Win32/Libraries/DX8SDK/Lib/..`

-MP3 and OGG playback is disabled by default.
-If you need these features, you will have to copy amp11lib.dll (for MP3) and/or vorbis.dll with vorbisfile.dll (for OGG) to the '\Bin\' directory (and '\Bin\Debug\' for MP3/OGG support in debug mode)
+MP3 playback is disabled by default.
+If you need this features, you will have to copy amp11lib.dll to the '\Bin\' directory (and '\Bin\Debug\' for MP3 support in debug mode).
+The amp11lib.dll is distributed with older versions of Serious Sam: The First Encounter.

 3D Exploration support is disabled in the open source version of Serious Engine 1 due to copyright issues.
 In case if you need to create new models you will have to either use editing tools from any of the original games, or write your own code for 3D object import/export.